canuckistani/mockups/index.md

 ### CoffeeScript from day 1?

-Maybe not, but we might want it someday.
+Probably not, but we might want it someday.
 Also there are many other candidates for compile to JS languages that we could add here.
 CoffeeScript is just an initial example.